dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-11-19-dear-crypto-fiat-bros.md

 ---
 layout: post
 title: "Dear Crypto & Fiat Bros"
-subtitle: TODO
+subtitle: The Price of Freedom Is Responsibility
-description: TODO
+description: ...and you have no one to blame but yourself.
 date: 2022-11-19
-blocktime: TODO
+blocktime: 763907
-image: /assets/images/btc15-dear-family.jpg
+image: /assets/images/crypto-bros.jpg
 redirect_from: /crypto
 author: Gigi
 category: bitcoin